theonegareth/Plantesa-training/leaf_disease_detection/vsc/README.md

-# Leaf Disease Detection Training
+# Leaf Disease Detection Training (Visual Studio Code)

 This repository contains a project for training a model to detect leaf diseases using machine learning and computer vision.
-The training process is conducted using Jupyter Notebook.
+The training process is conducted using Visual Studio Code.

 ## Features
 - Image preprocessing and augmentation.
 - Model training for disease classification.
-- Jupyter Notebook-based workflow for ease of use.
+- Visual Studio Code-based workflow for flexibility and efficiency.

 ## Prerequisites
 - Python 3.x
-- Jupyter Notebook
+- Visual Studio Code
 - Required Python libraries (see `requirements.txt`)

 ## Setup Instructions